yohman/22W-UP206A/Weeks/Week01/readme.md

 ## Lecture
 ###   Overview of the course

+* This course will be recorded
 * In person!
 WELCOME BACK!
 * Logistics
 * Syllabus
 * Your TA's
 * Waitlist student considerations
   * Next week we will create our groups!
 If you must drop the course, please do so before the next class...
 There is also a long wait list!
-* Old school: A short lecture without screens
+* Old school: A lecture without screens...
+What is GIS and Spatial Data Science?

 ## Hands on
 *   Introducing GitHub